 When you’re booking tickets for your Hawaii vacation, there are plenty of options.
 You want to make sure you book any activities early, but it can be hard to know which sites are legit.

-I book my client’s tickets and activities through Viator as often as possible or you can also book excursions yourself by clicking here.
-Viator has a best-price guarantee and offers free cancellation up to 24-hours prior to almost all bookings.
+I book my client’s tickets and activities through Viator as often as possible, or you can also book excursions yourself by clicking here.
+Viator has a best-price guarantee and offers free cancellation up to 24 hours before almost all bookings.

 You might also enjoy The ultimate Hawaii packing list.